 Although irrefutably more ethical when it comes to animal welfare, the production of PVC and PU faux leather requires petrochemicals derived from non-renewable fossil fuels, such as coal or natural gas.

 Of course, raising cattle contributes to climate change, through methane associated with intensive cattle rearing.
+Meanwhile, PU and PVC may shed microplastic, which harms animals and humans.
 Again, it’s not a clear-cut issue.